 The following are the target debt affordability indicators for the Authority established prior to the unprecedented impacts of the COVID-19 virus and related economic downturn on the worldwide aviation industry in general, as well as the Authority.
 While the Authority regularly reviews and re-evaluates certain targets from time to time, particularly as the long-term master plan requirements are defined, it is unclear at this time the impacts of the COVID-19 related downturn on long-term demand for air travel and future traffic levels at the Airport.
-As in FY 2020, for FY 2021 and FY 2022, the main debt policy target for the Authority will be compliance with its rate covenants for its outstanding bonds.
-Given the unprecedented declines in passenger traffic in FY 2021 which is expected to continue in FY 2022, enplanement-based targets will be suspended as the Authority focuses to meet rate covenants, optimize its liquidity and maintain reasonable rates and charges.
+It is possible, under certain scenarios, that traffic activity may not fully recover to prior levels and that certain industry credit medians, including those related to liquidity, leverage and airline rates, may be materially impacted as a result.
+For FY 2020 and FY 2021, the main debt policy target for the Authority will be compliance with its rate covenants for its outstanding bonds.
+Given the unprecedented declines in passenger traffic expected for the fourth quarter of FY 2020 and for FY 2021, enplanement based targets will be suspended as the Authority focuses to meet rate covenants, optimize its liquidity and maintain reasonable rates and charges.